vmonfred0/I_like_trains/README.md

 - `agent.py` : Controls the train's behavior.
 - `ui.py` : Manages the user interface to enter train name and sciper.

+### 3. Agents (folder `agents/`)
+The agents are the files that control the behavior of the train.
+You can find the implementation of the `BaseAgent` class in `client/base_agent.py`.

+The agents are stored in the `agents` folder.
+You can add your own agent by creating a new file in this folder.
+The agent file should contain a class that inherits from the `BaseAgent` class and implements the `get_move()` method.
+You can name them as you want and import them in the config to test them.

 ### How the client data is updated from the server